 How To Be A Better Lover – 11 Pro Tips By A Sex Therapist

 Dr. Bhonsle says, “The advice on how to be a good lover differs from case to case and cannot be generalized.
 For example, my tips for a couple who’s having no sex in marriage would not necessarily apply to those who have disagreements over oral sex in a relationship.”
 So, depending on where you are at, make a note of the handy tips that are applicable to you:

 1. Use the 3 Cs of communication

-- Clearly express your critical physical/ emotional needs.
+- Clear expression of needs: Clearly express your critical physical and emotional needs.
 Saying “Hmmmm” could mean different things.
 Your partner is not a mind reader who can telepathically figure out if you are upset or doubtful

 Related Reading: Why Do Guys Distance Themselves After Intimacy?

 3. Establish the non-negotiables